This event has completed. This information has been preserved for archival purposes.

 Teams will be required to put their bats along the fence prior to the start of the game.
 The Umpire will perform a quick inspection and help teams determine if they have a legal bat or not.
 We will spot test bats for compression throughout the weekend.

-If a player hits a ball using an illegal bat, and the play is protested by the defending team before the next pitch, the play will ruled as a Dead Ball Out and a warning will be issued to the team.
+If a player hits a ball using an illegal bat, and the play is protested by the defending team before the next pitch, the play will be ruled as a Dead Ball Out and a warning will be issued to the team.
 If it happens again that game, the play will once again be ruled a Dead Ball out and the player will be ejected from the remainder of the game resulting in an automatic out each time that spots comes up in the lineup.

 BALLS